• Slider Image

 Stabilizing Earth's temperature to significantly reduce risks to societies now requires greenhouse gas emissions to reach net zero by 2050.

-The IPCC acknowledges technologies capable of large-scale removal don't yet are still being researched.
+The IPCC acknowledges technologies capable of large-scale removal are still being researched.
 Technologies such as carbon capture and storage do not work at large scales; require up to 40% more fossil fuel to be burned; and are hazardous to human health and our environment.

 Limiting warming to 1.5°C depends on greenhouse gas (GHG) emissions over the next decades, where lower GHG emissions by 2030 lead to a higher chance of keeping peak warming to 1.5°C (high confidence) - IPCC.
 Mitigation Pathways Compatible with 1.5°C in the Context of Sustainable Development.